ppande574/Personal_Website/README.md

 Personal website that includes my accomplishments and portfolio

 ## Created using Javascript (VueJS) and HTML/CSS
-(VueJS encapsulates HTML/CSS into a single component to reduce dependencies)
+(VueJS encapsulates HTML/CSS into a single component to reduce dependencies and improve organization).